MajorFemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The tenth script set the mode of the file to a specific level of permission

 The eleventh script set the mode of the file hello the same as olleh's

+The twelveth script adds execute permision to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files are not changed.